The doomed Russian spacecraft is expected to re-enter next Sunday

 When the German ROSATsatellite fell from the sky back in October--right on the heels of NASA's UARS satellite, which came crashing down in September--we were told that we wouldn't have to worry about any more falling satellites for awhile.
 Then, Russia launched Phobos-Grunt, and suddenly your carefree days of not worrying about high-speed orbital debris speeding through the atmosphere and slamming into random places across the planet were over.
 The doomed Russian Mars probe is coming down, probably next Sunday.

 Phobos-Grunt, as you may recall, was launched into Earth orbit in November, from which point it was supposed to fire its auxiliary engines and set a course for Mars.
-That never happened, and the orbit of the crippled spacecraft has been decaying ever since as Russian mission handlers have scrambled in vain to save it.
-With hope of recovery gone, Russian space authorities have now named January 15th as the likely re-entry date for Phobos-Grunt.
+That never happened, and the orbit of the crippled spacecraft has been decaying ever since as Russian mission handlers have scrambled in vain to save

 In: Regional News, Other News, Other Entertainment, Conspiracy, Science and Technology